nt-hn/covid-19-api/README.md

 # covid-19-api

-covid-19-api is a project for getting the information of the number of covid related deaths, vaccinated people against the covid 19 and the number of infected people so far.
+covid-19-api is a project for getting the current information of the number of covid related deaths, vaccinated people against the covid 19 and the number of infected people so far.

 >Hopefully with vaccinations spreading the situations get better!